rljacobson/UltraViolet-Spectrum-Enhancer/README.txt

 * Collapse/show all comments for users on the hidden list.
 * Add a user to the hidden list using the "X" link next to the username on the post.

+Known issues:
+- Google Chrome support appears to be broken at this time.

 NEW IN VERSION 2.0
 New features:
 * Option to have "Add your comment" float on the sidebar.